 Dr. Aron retested Clarke’s PSA, which again came back abnormal.
 Clarke then underwent several other tests including a digital rectal exam.
 He also had six biopsies of his prostate; all came back positive for cancer.

 Following his diagnosis, Clarke had many questions and concerns and did not want to spend the weekend with them unanswered.
 Dr. Aron came in on a Friday, his day off, to meet with Clarke.

 “As a physician, it is important for me to sit down with someone like Vaughn to decide together how to move on with further screenings,” Dr. Aron says.
 “After his biopsies came back positive, I talked with him about all of the potential risks, benefits and complications of his options.”

 Says Clarke: “The day Dr. Aron revealed the results to me, I had an out-of-body experience.
 It was so daunting, because now all of a sudden I had to actually face my own mortality.
 Dr Aron’s willingness to come in on his day off to answer my questions shows his personal commitment to my treatment.”

-While Clarke had several treatment options to consider for his prostate cancer, Dr. Aron worked with him on a plan, which included a referral to Don Bridges, M.D., a radiation oncologist at Shady Grove Adventist Hospital.
+While Clarke had several treatment options to consider for his prostate cancer, Dr. Aron worked with him on a plan, which included a referral to Don Bridges, M.D., a radiation oncologist at Adventist HealthCare Shady Grove Medical Center.
 Dr. Bridges took the same approach as Dr. Aron—spending the time with Clarke to help him understand his treatment options, risks and benefits.